With Tech Leading the Way, Experts See More Than Light at the End of the Pandemic Tunnel in 2021

 One of the most encouraging signs of a resurging economy is the just-released jobs estimate from the Bureau of Labor Statistics which found the U.S. economy added 379,000 jobs In February, beating economists’ estimates of 210,000.
 Also last month, retail sales jumped as the latest round of government aid began showing up in consumers’ bank accounts.
 Some economists now predict that by late 2021, the nation’s gross domestic output will be larger than it would have been if the pandemic health crisis hadn’t occurred.

 In the tech industry, signs of a 2021 boom are even more encouraging.
 Sabio, provider of the software training program from which Haley Freeman graduated in December, has seen a huge surge in market demand for software engineers despite the ongoing pandemic.
 “It’s a fact: the pandemic sparked a fire, accelerating a digital transformation already underway at companies in every industry worldwide,” said Sabio CEO Liliana Monge.
 “I believe it condensed 10 years of change into one and all the online, remotely managed, cloud-based platforms businesses need to compete must be built and maintained by a skilled tech workforce.
 This fundamental shift in how we work is why tech will lead our post-pandemic recovery”.
-Monge pointed to a Microsoft report from this year that estimated the total number of “technology-oriented” jobs would increase from 41 million in 2020 to 190 million in 2025.
+Monge pointed to Microsoft report from this year that estimated the total number of “technology-oriented” jobs would increase from 41 million in 2020 to 190 million in 2025.

 Economic forecasts for the tech sector support Monge’s enthusiasm.
 International Data Corporation (IDC) projects that the technology industry is on pace to reach $5 trillion in 2021.
 If this number holds, it would represent 4.2% growth, signaling a return to the trend line that the industry was on prior to the pandemic.
 And the demand for skilled tech workers is not confined to software.
 In 2021, rebounding companies in every industry are planning rapid growth in their reliance on artificial intelligence (A.I.) and industrial automation technologies as manufacturing and supply chains return to full operation.